rezervemoney/gitbooks/roadmap-path-to-1-billion-fdv.md

 ## Enduring It All

-Across every phase, four principles remain non-negotiable: community-first governance, relentless BTC accumulation, a perpetual meme flywheel that keeps things fun, and a monetary throttle that never prints more RZR than its cash flow can justify.&#x20;
+Across every phase, four principles remain non-negotiable: community-first governance, relentless BTC accumulation, a perpetual meme flywheel that keeps things fun, and a monetary throttle that never prints more RZR than its cash flow can justify.

 Together those guardrails let Rezerve dominate its birthplace, replicate the model across chains, and ultimately step into the mainstream without ever diluting the ethos that started on Sonic.